-We wanted to provide you all with an update on what is happening with markets at the moment and we have a series of FAQs of the most relevant up to date information below.
+We wanted to provide you all with an update on COVID-19 and we have a series of FAQs of the most relevant up to date information below.

 Financial Hardship FAQs

 Members who are experiencing financial hardship as a result of Covid-19 and are not eligible for Covid-19 Work and Income New Zealand (WINZ) support or international equivalent (or have already exhausted all WINZ support entitlements or international equivalent) can apply for a significant financial hardship withdrawal to meet minimum living expenses.
 Please visit here to download the form and check if you are eligible.

 See the criteria and full information required to apply for a Significant Financial Hardship withdrawal here – https://whairawa.com/my-account/withdrawals/

 No, you can only access your own account funds.
 You cannot withdraw from tamariki accounts.